 How to treat business expenses purchased with your rewards credit card

-How will you use your business credit card rewards?
+How to best use your business credit card rewards